OMGeeky/gdriver2/concept.md

 ## Service

-The service is the one communicating with the google drive API.
+The service is the one communicating with the Google Drive API.
 It will check for updates when it is asked, and it will download files when requested.

 It also uploads changes to local files.

 It also keeps track of what files should be kept locally and what files only get cached locally when accessed (important for offline access).

 It needs to be able to do the following:
 - Check for updates